ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 # Getting started
 The framework Cobra provides a generator that adds some boilerplate code for you.
 This is handy because now you can focus more on the logic of your CLI instead of figuring out how to parse a flags.
-Assuming you have golang correctly installed, you can get the generator by doing the following.
+Assuming you have Golang correctly installed, you can get the generator by doing the following.
 ```bash
 $ go get github.com/spf13/cobra/cobra
 ```